Manly Wedding Band & Ring Care

 Use mild soap and water to clean and a soft cloth to dry/polish.
 Black Zirconium is a two-toned metal, so over time you may see some silver shine through.
 That is totally normal and it gets even cooler looking with age.

-Your ring is sealed with a heavy duty sealer, but just know - since Meteorite is composed mostly of iron, oxidation is always possible.
+Your ring is sealed with an invisible sealant, but just know - since Meteorite is composed mostly of iron, oxidation and rusting are always possible.
 Exposure to oxidizing agents such as chlorine, bleach or salt can change the pH of the Meteorite and increase chances of rusting.
+So can prolonged submersion in water!
 So chemicals found in household cleaners, pools, hot tubs and even salt water should be avoided.
+And don't take this guy swimming.
 And there's your excuse for not being able to clean the bathroom...

-But for serious, using a little baking soda and an old toothbrush works great.
-Just be sure to dry it well and every six months, hit the meteorite with a little 3 in 1 oil to keep it looking it's best.
-If you have some oxidation occur, reach out to us and we will send you a "how to" on how to troubleshoot it.
-Know your ring is covered for any issues under your one year “no hassle” warranty, so don't fret!
+But for serious, you can use a little baking soda (or even baking soda toothpaste) and a toothbrush to clean up any rust that appears.
+Just be sure to always rinse and dry thoroughly.
+Trace amounts of water can be removed by soaking in acetone.
+Applying oils will not be helpful.
+There is an invisible sealant that is already applied to Meteorite.
+If you have some oxidation occur, reach out to us and we will refinish it for you.
+Know your ring is covered for any issues under your FREE Lifetime “no hassle” warranty, so don't fret!

 Wash with mild soap and water or fine jewelry cleaner.
 Gold is a softer metal than the others, so it may scratch over time.
 You can take it to a local jeweler to get it buffed out for a small fee.